BaguaSys/tutorials/src/algorithms/async-model-average.md

 model = model.with_bagua([optimizer], algorithm)
 ```

-Unlike other synchronous algorithms, you need to stop asynchronous communications at the end of your training by either
+Unlike other synchronous algorithms, you need to stop asynchronous communications at the end of your training by:

 ```python
 algorithm.abort(model)